zhengjunyao-work/arc24/docs/modeling/Iteration_02_learn_to_count.md

 that took 25 minutes.
 However Llama achieved a better train and validation loss.
 (Maybe with the same LoRA parameters it has more capacity)

+27/07/2024.
+I have continued the training of Phi-3 for an additional 400k samples.
+It takes around 16 hours.
+I want to run a new training with `rslora` and higher `r` to see if having more capacity is useful.

 ### Evaluation

 I have been doing first manual evaluation of the model, I have randomly used some of the validation grids